Driving a motorbike in Bangkok isn’t such a bad idea

 It’s without doubt the fastest and the cheapest too.

-You also won’t get too stuck in traffic, most of the time you will always be moving.
+You also won’t get too stuck in traffic.
+Most of the time you will always find ways to keep moving.

 It is still better than doing 500m in 1 hour in a taxi or being pressed between 100 people in the BTS.

-Let me know in the comments, I'm curious to get your take on that.
+And let me know in the comments, would you drive in Bangkok ?
+I'm curious to get your take on that.